open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-eu.md

 author: '[Severin Neumann](https://github.com/svrnm)'
 ---

-The OpenTelemetry project maintainers, and members of the governance committee and technical committee are excited to be at [KubeCon EU][] in Amsterdam from April 18 - 21, 2023!
+The OpenTelemetry project maintainers, members of the governance committee, and technical committee are excited to be at [KubeCon EU][] in Amsterdam from April 18 - 21, 2023!